- Chapters

 Financial statements and Federally-compliant NHS TAMPs both include calculations of asset value.
 Reporting asset value in a TAM financial plan helps communicate what assets an organization manages in a common unit applicable to all assets: dollars.
 Estimates of asset value in a TAM financial plan are typically based on asset replacement cost.
 The value of an asset may be depreciated on remaining asset life or current asset condition.
 Where a depreciated asset value is calculated the cost to maintain asset value is equal to annual depreciation.
 This can provide a useful benchmark for the minimum spending required to maintain an inventory of assets.

 The asset value reported in a financial statement is prepared in compliance with GASB requirements, and is often prepared differently than that in a TAMP.
-For financial statements agencies typically apply straight-line depreciation to historic capital costs to estimate the current book value of their assets.
+For financial statements agencies typically apply straight-line deprecation to historic capital costs to estimate the current book value of their assets.
 The historic cost of constructing an asset is different from the cost to replace an asset in today’s dollars, and the annual depreciation calculated using this approach is different from the cost of actually maintaining asset condition.
 GASB requirements allow for addressing this issue using a “modified approach” for calculating asset value.
 This alternative approach involves calculating a cost to maintain assets using an organization’s management systems in lieu of calculating straight-line depreciation.
 Where this approach is used it provides a calculation of asset value that can be used in both a TAM financial plan and an organization’s GASB-compliant financial statement.

 5.3.2